 So let's open up Illustrator and begin.

-1. How to Add the Colours to Your Swatches Panel
+1. How to Add the Colors to Your Swatches Panel

-The pride rainbow is made up of six colours, each colour representing a different meaning.
-The six colours are and represent:
+The pride rainbow is made up of six colors, each color representing a different meaning.
+The six colors are and represent:

 - Red: Life